Skip to main content

 Enforce at edge

-Drop bot traffic logs before they reach your provider.
-Immediate volume reduction.
+Drop bot traffic logs before they reach the destination provider.